-2.2.12.3.45 Direct that within the ORMCPA, in the case of conflict between the policies of Section 3.3 of this Plan and Section 33 of the ORMCP, the policies of the ORMCP shall apply to the extent that they are less restrictive.
+2.11.52 Direct that within the ORMCPA, in the case of conflict between the policies of Section 3.3 of the ORMCP, the policies of the ORMCP shall apply to the extent that they are less restrictive.

-Prohibit mineral aggregate operations mineral aggregate operations or wayside pits wayside pits unless the appropriate requirements identifies identified in Section 35 of the ORMCP, and the applicable policies of this Plan and the Town of Caledon Official Plan, subject to Policy 2.2.9.3.33 2.2.12.3.45, have been addressed to the satisfaction of the Region of Peel and the Town of Caledon, in consultation with the applicable conservation authority.

-Encourage and work collaboratively with the Province, Town of Caledon, agencies and the mineral aggregate industry to develop and implement comprehensive rehabilitation plans for parts of the ORMCP area affected by mineral aggregate operations, as appropriate.

-Require that applications for new mineral aggregate operations or wayside pits on lands within the prime agricultural area implement the rehabilitation and restoration requirements of Section 35 of the ORMCP, including to the extent possible returning substantially all the land to a condition in which the soil capacity for agriculture is on average the same as it was before the mineral aggregate operation or wayside pit began operating.
+- 2.11.53 Prohibit mineral aggregate operations or wayside pits unless the appropriate requirements identifies identified in Section 35 of the ORMCP, and the applicable policies of this Plan and the Town of Caledon Official Plan, subject to Policy 2.2.9.3.33 2.11.52, have been addressed to the satisfaction of the Region of Peel and the Town of Caledon, in consultation with the applicable conservation authority. - 2.11.54 Encourage and work collaboratively with the Province, Town of Caledon, agencies and the mineral aggregate industry to develop and implement comprehensive rehabilitation plans for parts of the ORMCP area affected by mineral aggregate operations, as appropriate. - 2.11.55 Require that applications for new mineral aggregate operations or wayside pits on lands within the Prime Agricultural Area implement the rehabilitation and restoration requirements of Section 35 of the ORMCP, including to the extent possible returning substantially all the land to a condition in which the soil capacity for agriculture is on average the same as it was before the mineral aggregate operation or wayside pit began operating.